Copper mining in the United States: Tennessee

 The Copper Basin, located in the extreme southeastern corner of Tennessee in Polk County, was the center of a major copper-mining district from 1847 until 1987.
 The district also produced iron, sulfur and zinc as byproducts.
 The copper was discovered in 1843 by a prospector, presumably panning for gold, who found nuggets of native copper.
 The first shipment of copper ore was taken out on muleback in made in 1847.
 More than 30 mining companies were incorporated between 1852 and 1855 to mine copper at Ducktown.
 Development was speeded by a road built in 1853 connecting the area with Cleveland, Tennessee.
 The first smelter was built in the Ducktown district in 1854.
 Mining ceased when Union troops destroyed the copper refinery and mill at Cleveland, Tennessee in 1863.
 Mining resumed in 1866, and continued until 1878, when the mines had exhausted the shallow high-grade copper ores.

 In 1889, the Ducktown Sulphur, Copper, Gold and Iron Company bought the properties, and began producing copper and iron from the deeper high-sulfide ores, which previous companies were unable to work successfully.
 The ores were treated by open roasting in which the ore was piled in large stacks with alternating layers of wood, and burned.
 The method released large quantities of sulfur dioxide, which killed much of the vegetation in the immediate area.
-Open roasting was replaced by pyrite smelting in 1904, and the smelters began recovering the most of the sulfur in the form of sulfuric acid rather than releasing it to the atmosphere.
+Open roasting was replaced by pyrite smelting in 1904, and the smelters began recovering most of the sulfur in the form of sulfuric acid rather than releasing it to the atmosphere.
 Froth flotation was added in the 1920s.

 The Burra Burra Mine in Ducktown is now home to a museum dedicated to the interpretation of the region's copper mining history.